pamnanaimanish169/react-getting-started/README.md

 # About

-CRUD Operations in React using an API
+CRUD Operations in React using a Mock API

 # Live Project URL: